kjhass/PublicKB/Container Services/creating-a-docker-swarm-in-clc.md

 ### Node Creation

-1) Create the manager nodes by running the following command once for each manager to create:
+1) Create the manager nodes by running the following command once for each manager:
 ```
 docker-machine create -d clc --clc-server-group "DockerSwarm" --clc-server-location "GB3" MANAGER1
 ```